 Does your major affect admission into a particular college?
 The simple answer is: no. In the vast majority of cases, your intended major does not affect your chances of being accepted to a certain school.
 A big part of this is because colleges know many students will change their major sometime during college.
 Data shows that about a third of students will change their major, and about 1 in 10 will change their major more than once.

 Colleges are well aware of this.
-This means that, in most cases, colleges don't consider the major you put on your application to be binding or even all that accurate of what degree you actually end up graduating with.
+This means that, in most cases, colleges don't consider the major you put on your application to be binding or even an accurate predictor of what degree you actually end up graduating with.
 Many colleges don't even require students to officially declare a major until the end of their sophomore year because they expect students to change their minds as they take different classes.
 So your intended major isn't a factor schools consider, in most cases.

 When Does Your Major Impact Your Acceptance Chances?

 There are some instances when your major does impact your admission chances.
 This typically occurs with large public universities with multiple departments and limited slots for each major.
-The most well-known is the University of California system, nine schools that together enroll more than 230,000 students.
-The UC schools hire faculty and staff based on predetermined enrollment numbers of different majors, and they wouldn't be able to accommodate it, say, if 10,000 students suddenly switched from engineering to political science.
+The most well-known is the University of California system, nine schools that together enroll more than 290,000 students.
+The UC schools hire faculty and staff based on predetermined enrollment numbers of different majors, and they wouldn't be able to accommodate it if, say, if 10,000 students suddenly switched from engineering to political science.
 So students get put into slots based on their intended major and, while it's possible for them to change their major once they're enrolled, they're not always guaranteed a new spot.

 To make sure they have enough resources for each student, schools like the UC schools will consider intended majors when making admissions decisions.
 So, if you're applying as a communications major, and they've already filled all their communications major slots, it's possible you could be denied admission while you would have been accepted if you'd applied with a different major.
 However, even in these scenarios, your intended major will only be a factor if you're on the cusp of being admitted.
 If you're a strong applicant who schools want, they'll generally be able to find a place for you.

 Some schools also cap certain majors at a specific number and/or have more competitive requirements for certain majors, even if they don't consider intended majors for the majority of their applicants.
 This is often the case for nursing programs (which often have lower admission rates than the rest of a school), or a program the school is particularly well-known for.
-For example, the University of Illinois at Champaign-Urbana has a renowned engineering program.
+For example, the University of Illinois at Urbana Champaign has a renowned engineering program.
 It factors intended majors into admissions decisions, and its engineering programs typically have lower acceptance rates than those of other departments.
 The same is true for the University of Pennsylvania.
 Its Wharton School of Business is one of the highest-ranked business schools in the country, and getting accepted as a business major is generally harder than getting accepted as, say, a chemistry major.